Cykyrios/GodotInSim/README.md

 As LFS pings the application with a specific packet (TINY_NONE) every 30 seconds, the corresponding reply is sent automatically to prevent timeouts.

-The optional version request in the IS_ISI initialization packet is set to request a version packet, that you can check for InSim version compatibility.
+The optional version request in the IS_ISI initialization packet is set to request a version packet when calling `InSim.initialize()`, that you can check for InSim version compatibility.

 All other packets are left to the user to handle.